Xetibo/ReSet-Doc/sections/projects.typ

 )[*Nmtui*] | Network Application\
 Nmtui is what the name suggests, it's a terminal user interface that allows users to use and edit network connections, including VPN connections.\
-Nmtui is located in the same project as network manager itself and is therefore also shipped as part of the network manager package.\
+Nmtui is located in the same project as the network manager itself and is therefore also shipped as part of the network manager package.\
 Both network manager and nmtui are written in C.\
-There is a specific lack of standalone user interface applications for network manger.\
+There is a specific lack of standalone user interface applications for network managers.\
-Technically, there exists a #link( "https://gitlab.gnome.org/GNOME/network-manager-applet", )[network manager applet], however this is to be included in status bars and does not work on its own.
+Technically, there exists a #link( "https://gitlab.gnome.org/GNOME/network-manager-applet", )[network manager applet], however, this is to be included in status bars and does not work on its own.
 #align(center, [#figure(
     image("../figures/nmtui.png", width: 80%),